 Qualifications: Tim has degrees in Economics and Laws from Macquarie University.
-He is a member of Chartered Accountants Australia and New Zealand and is admitted as a Solicitor of the Supreme Court of New South Wales.
+He is a member of

-Experience and expertise: Tim is a chartered accountant with more than 25 years of experience in professional services, telecommunications and infrastructure industries and has held finance and operational leadership roles in Australia, Singapore and Vietnam.
+Chartered Accountants Australia and New Zealand and is admitted as a Solicitor of the Supreme Court of New South Wales.
+He is a graduate and member of the Australian services, telecommunications and infrastructure industries and has held finance and operational leadership roles in Australia, Singapore and Vietnam.
 Tim is currently Chief Operating Officer with King & Wood Mallesons Australia, a leading international law firm.
 During his time at PricewaterhouseCoopers, Tim was a partner of Tax and Legal Services in Indochina advising foreign companies on setting up and operating in Vietnam, Cambodia and Laos, following tax advisory roles in Sydney and Singapore.
-Tim was previously Chief Financial Officer for Sydney Airport Corporation (ASX: SYD) and Hutchison Telecommunications (Australia) Limited (ASX: HTA).
+Tim was previously Chief Financial Officer for Sydney Airport Corporation (ASX: SYD) and Hutchison